Randomization

 Block 2

-and a skip sent the respondent to Block 3; they would only see Block 3 and Block 2
+A skip to Block 3 would show only Block 3 and Block 2.

 Subset of blocks in a collection

-If a block subset is used, the approach described above for collections would apply, but if a block were not included in the subset, the respondent would begin at the start of the collection.
+If a block subset is used and a skip targets a block not included in the subset, the respondent starts at the beginning of the collection instead.

 Block 4